Contact

 - Whether work is residential, commercial, industrial, or mixed

-- Preferred contact method for directory record display
+- Preferred contact method for provider network record display

-- The name of the existing record as it appears in the directory
+- The name of the existing record as it appears in the network

 - The specific field or fields requiring correction